 California School Public Relations Association

-Article I – NAME
+Article I – Name

 The name of this chapter shall be the California School Public Relations Association (CalSPRA).

-Article II – PURPOSES
+Article II – Mission

 The chapter is organized and shall be operated exclusively for charitable, scientific and education purposes, as may qualify it as exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code of 1954, or any corresponding provision of any future United States Internal Revenue Law.
 More specifically, such purposes include, but are not limited to: